grisha/grisha.github.com/source/_posts/2015-05-04-recording-time-series.markdown

 Calculating the slot is trivially easy: `time % step` (`%` being [modulo operator](https://docs.python.org/3.4/reference/expressions.html#index-51)).
-But there is a complex subtelty lurking when it comes to assigning data points to slot.
+There is, hoever, a subtle complexity lurking when it comes to storing the datapoint with the adjusted (or aligned) timestamp.

-Graphite, for example, just changes the timestamp of the data point to the beginning of the slot.
+Graphite simply changes the timestamp of the data point to the beginning of the slot.
 If multiple data points arrive in the same step, then the last one "wins".

 On the surface there is little wrong with this approach.
 In fact,